 Grammar

 This section has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 (Learn how and when to remove these template messages) This section may be too technical for most readers to understand.
 Please help improve it to make it understandable to non-experts, without removing the technical details.
-(August 2020) (Learn how and when to remove this template message) This section uses abbreviations that may be confusing or ambiguous.
-There might be a discussion about this on the talk page.
-Please improve this section if you can.
-(August 2020) (Learn how and when to remove this template message) This section does not cite any sources.
+(August 2020) (Learn how and when to remove this message) This section may have confusing or ambiguous abbreviations.
+Please review the Manual of Style, help improve this section, and discuss this issue on the talk page.
+(August 2020) (Learn how and when to remove this message) This section does not cite any sources.
 Please help improve this section by adding citations to reliable sources.
 Unsourced material may be challenged and removed.
-(August 2020) (Learn how and when to remove this template message) (Learn how and when to remove this template message)
+(August 2020) (Learn how and when to remove this message) (Learn how and when to remove this message)

 Some grammatical aspects of Sherpa are as follows: